Vitamin A: Units of measurement

 β-carotene-15, 15'-monooxygenase, which in humans and other mammalian species is encoded by the BCM01 gene, into two molecules of retinal.
 When plasma retinol is in the normal range, gene expression for SCARB1 and BC01 are suppressed, creating a feedback loop that suppresses β-carotene absorption and conversion.
 Absorption suppression is not complete, as receptor 36 is not downregulated.

 Dietary recommendations

 The US National Academy of Medicine updated Dietary Reference Intakes (DRIs) in 2001 for vitamin A, which included Recommended Dietary Allowances (RDAs).
+The tolerable upper intake level (UL) is 3000 μg/day.
+For children ages 1-3 years the vitamin A RDA and UL are 300 and 600 μg/day, respectively, for children ages 4-8 years 400 and 900 μg/day.
+People consuming cod liver oil as a source of omega-3 fatty acids should pay attention to how much vitamin A and vitamin D this adds to their diet.

 For infants up to 12 months, there was not sufficient information to establish an RDA, so Adequate Intake (AI) is shown instead.
 As for safety, tolerable upper intake levels (ULs) were also established.
 For ULs, carotenoids are not added when calculating total vitamin A intake for safety assessments.